02 Apr Pudendal Neuralgia and Yoga – Vanessa’s story

-Mindful movement in yoga teaches people with pain to move within their capacity, manage stress and nurture their emotional health.
-In cases of pudendal neuralgia, yoga can increase awareness and control of the pelvis, including the pelvic floor.
+The mindful movement inherent in yoga teaches people move within their capacity, manage stress and nurture their emotional health.
+In the case of pudendal neuralgia, yoga can increase awareness and control of the pelvis, including the pelvic floor.

-But someone who has been dealing with chronic pain can tend to overdo movement on the good days and avoid exercise completely when they have a pain “flare-up”.
-Their sense of body awareness is diminished and the emotional response that generally accompanies the physical discomfort can affect mood, sense of self and confidence (particularly where the pelvis is affected).
+But someone who has been dealing with chronic pain will often overdo movement on the good days and avoid exercise completely during a pain “flare-up”.
+Your sense of body awareness diminishes, and your mood, sense of self and confidence are affected.

 My experience teaching yoga to people with persistent pain is that the effects are the same whether the pain is physical or emotional.
 I have seen again and again the importance of helping people with pain to develop the body awareness and self-awareness to practice yoga according to their physical and emotional capacity.

-I realised it would be critical to help Vanessa develop confidence in herself, to know that she could practice yoga and move in a way that would not cause her more pain.
+I realised it would be critical to help Vanessa develop confidence in herself, to know that she could practice yoga, and to move in a way that would not cause her more pain.

-The safe environment in the Yoga for Pain group classes allowed Vanessa to come every week, even when she wasn’t feeling her best.
-(Research shows the benefits of yoga happen when we practice regularly.)
+The safe environment in Yoga for Pain group classes allowed Vanessa to come every week, even when she wasn’t feeling her best.
+(Research shows you’ll get more benefit from yoga when you practice regularly.)

 With regular yoga practice Vanessa began to attempt more complex postures and sequences.
 She noticed that yoga also increased her flexibility.

-Twelve months later and Vanessa now practices yoga regularly at home with her family, and attends the “Pain-Friendly” Gentle Yoga group classes every week.
+Twelve months later, Vanessa now practices yoga regularly at home with her family, and attends the Gentle Pain-friendly Yoga group classes every week.
 She hasn’t needed to see her physiotherapist for six months.

 At class recently she found herself trying out the jump-through from downward dog to sitting:

 “I astounded myself!
 Such a powerful session for me today.
-Doing things I never thought was possible of doing with this sore body of mine”
+Doing things I never thought was possible with this sore body of mine.”

 A carefully crafted yoga practice helps you to be mindful not just of your physical capacity but of your emotional and mental needs.
-This allows you to build your skills in positive movement; to find confidence in your ability to self-manage your pain; and to develop a regular yoga practice that gently allows you to meet your body as it is, on that day, in that moment.
+This allows you to move better; self-manage your pain; and develop a regular yoga practice that allows you to meet your body as it is, on that day, in that moment.